marksalpeter/token/v2/README.md

 `Token` is an alias for `uint64`.

 The `Token.Encode()` method returns a base62 encoded string based off of the uint64.
+The string will always be in the same sort order as the uint64.

 `Token` implements the `encoding.TextMarshaler` and `encoding.TextUnmarshaler` interfaces to encode and decode to and from the base62 string representation of the `uint64`